gef756/rclean-hw/summarized_codebook.md

 * Subject.ID - numeric identifier identifying each subject.
 * Activity.Description - a factor describing the activity being performed by the subject.
-* The remainder of the columns are averages of the calculations of the corresponding names in the original dataset.
+* The remainder of the columns are averages of the calculations of the corresponding names in the original dataset (details in original codebook section, below).
 They are dimensionless (i.e. contain no units), since the features were all normalized to be between -1 and 1.

 Full Column Listing (for Summarized Dataset)
 ----------------------------------------------